 Assume that the threshold $u$ that is used in the CVaR estimation procedure is smaller than the quantile of interest, i.e. $q_\alpha \geq u$.
-Denote $\hat{q}_\alpha$ as the approximation of $q_\alpha$, and recall \eqref{SampleCDFestim} which defines $\hat{F}^t_Y$ as the empirical CDF generated by $S_t = \{y_1, \ldots, y_t\}$, a sample from i.i.d. copies of $Y$.
-The following results gives the approximation formula for $q_\alpha$ which relies on the Pickands-Balkema-de Haan theorem theorem.
-Without loss of generality, only the result for $\xi>0$ is provided. \begin{corollary} Assume that $q_\alpha \geq u$ and that $F_Y \in \text{MDA}(H_\xi)$ for some $\xi >0$.
+Denote $\hat{q}_\alpha$ as the estimate of $q_\alpha$, and recall \eqref{SampleCDFestim} which defines $\hat{F}^t_Y$ as the empirical CDF generated by $S_t = \{y_1, \ldots, y_t\}$, a sample from i.i.d. copies of $Y$.
+The following results gives the approximation formula for $q_\alpha$ which relies on \cref{PickhandsBalkema}.
+Without loss of generality, only the result for $\xi\neq0$ is provided, with a similar interpretation for $\xi=0$ based on \cref{def:GP}. \begin{corollary} Assume that $q_\alpha \geq u$ and that $F_Y \in \text{MDA}(H_\xi)$ for some $\xi >0$.
 Then the quantile $q_\alpha$ of the distribution of $Y$ can be approximated through